Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues.

 When the apprenticeship hours are completed…

-• The supervisor must complete, sign and submit a Verification of Apprenticeship Hours form, which includes the apprenticeship hours log to verify the apprenticeship hours accrued.
+• The apprentice teacher must complete, sign and submit an Apprentice Training Transcript form, to include the apprenticeship hours log to verify the apprenticeship hours accrued.

 • The apprenticeship license will be closed and terminated once the Verification of Apprenticeship Hours form is submitted.
 It is illegal to practice Cosmetology in the State of Delaware without a valid license.